diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-04-15-should-i-use-virtual-threads.md

 }
 ```

 In Coroutines, the user must explicitly suspend the code for the coroutine to block.
 We must divide our program into two parts: one based on non-blocking IO (suspending functions) and one blocking.
-This can be achieved using libraries based on Netty, but not every task is easiliy dividible in blocking and non-blocking IO.
+This can be achieved using libraries based on Netty, but not every task is easiliy divisible in blocking and non-blocking IO.
 It's a challeging task and it requires work and experience do to correctly.
 While it can be great for advanced users, we lose again the simplicity we want in our programs.

 ---

 ## Virtual Threads

-It's impossible to implement OS threads more eficiently because they are used in different ways for many applications.
+It's impossible to implement OS threads more eficiently because they are used in different ways by many applications.
 However, it's possible to implement an abstraction in the JVM to create as many threads as the user wants, without them being mapped directly to OS threads.
 That abstraction is called virtual threads.

 <figure>
     <a href="/assets/img/virtual-threads/virtual_threads.png"><img src="/assets/img/virtual-threads/virtual_threads.png"></a>